 “I will never do an Ironman.”
-I remember saying these words, and yet somehow, on the 3rd August 2019 I became an Ironman in the beautiful city of Tallinn in Estonia.
+I remember saying these words, and yet somehow, on the 3rd August 2019, I became an Ironman in the beautiful city of Tallinn in Estonia.
 I genuinely meant it when I said I would never do one as I thought that only super fit triathletes could even begin to think it was achievable, let alone me.
 I have been competing in triathlon for about 5 years now; starting out as a non-swimmer, slow runner (not that I have improved much there!) and an okay cyclist.
-Each year I took on a slightly harder challenge; 70.3 being one of the most scary things I thought I would ever sign up for!
+Each year I took on a slightly harder challenge; 70.3 is one of the scariest things I thought I would ever sign up for!
 However, completing that, and then another, started to make me wonder if maybe, just maybe, I could do an Ironman.
 After getting addicted to triathlon, I had managed to learn how to swim well (and enjoyed it), was a strong cyclist and figured a slow run is still a run!

 I had hoped to do one in the summer of 2018, but a new job with more responsibility meant it would have been foolish to try.
 I had one of my worst race years in 2018 as I wasn’t anywhere near as fit as I had been (work meant I repeatedly missed sessions) and yet I still wanted to take on the Ironman challenge.
 In the summer of 2018, I had a decision to make – do I let work become an excuse for not doing one or do I work out how to make it possible?
 I decided to just go for it, so Andy and I settled on Ironman Tallinn at the beginning of the school holidays, so we could fit a wedding in at the end too.

-Fitting training and a full time job in was hard.
+Fitting training and a full-time job it was hard.
 I was still managing a demanding workload at school, was regularly late home and to sessions, and at times felt I was just annoying everyone around me!
 However, I persevered with the training, which included cycling to work – doesn’t sound that hard, but Knowl Hill to Chesham is really quite hilly but ensured I got 46 miles in every time I did it!
-Being as consistentt as possible with my training over the year, attending the club sessions throughout the week and putting in some bigger rides and runs at the weekends was what really helped get me to race day.
+Being as consistent as possible with my training over the year, attending the club sessions throughout the week and putting in some bigger rides and runs at the weekends was what really helped get me to race day.
 The lows of training were definitely outdone by some of the unexpected highs I achieved this year.
 I smashed so many of my previous race times.
 A real highlight was the Cotswolds 113, where I was hoping to come in around 6 hours and managed 5.39.
 I started to believe that maybe this Ironman might be okay.

-I did also expect to look like a supermodel by race day – I felt I deserved it with all the training, and yet that didn’t happen… I did however feel really fit and healthy.
+I did also expect to look like a supermodel by race day – I felt I deserved it with all the training, and yet that didn’t happen… I did, however, feel really fit and healthy.
 Now whilst I joked quite a bit about this, it actually haunted me a bit as race day approached.
 Walking around Tallinn, I was eagerly looking for everyone who had a green wristband on.
-Everytime I saw one I thought ‘they look so fast’ or ‘they look so much fitter than me’.
+Every time I saw one I thought ‘they look so fast’ or ‘they look so much fitter than me’.
 This came to haunt me at the swim start…Before we got to the swim start we had a short period of time where we were looking at a cancelled swim.
 The water temperature was plummeting, at one point as low as 10 degrees, so I was sat in our apartment googling ‘Ironman races in October’ as I couldn’t quite believe after the year of training I may not become an Ironman.
 Thankfully, the superb organisers of Ironman Tallinn managed to make a decision early enough to move the swim to a lake – I was back in the game!
 Now back to panicking about completing the whole thing…

-A puncture on the way to racking almost sent me over the edge again, but thankfully Andy’s calm dealing with it (whilst I tried not to sit on the road and cry) meant I didn’t completely melt down before race day!
+A puncture on the way to racking almost sent me over the edge again, but thankfully Andy’s calm dealing with it (whilst I tried not to sit on the road and cry) meant I didn’t completely meltdown before race day!
 Race day was finally here and I was nervous, but also excited – I really wanted to get to the finish line.
 I seeded myself at the start of the 1.30 swim group and then we slowly moved forward towards the start line.
 Remember that ‘supermodel’ joke… well what I then did was look at everyone around me and decide that they were ‘quicker’ than me, so gradually moved back, to the point where there were only about 20 of us left.
 Oops.
 Better go!
-I sprinted down to the waters edge and immediately thought ‘oh I have messed this up!’ – the last few getting in the water were starting with breaststroke!
+I sprinted down to the water’s edge and immediately thought ‘oh I have messed this up!’ – the last few getting in the water were starting with breaststroke!
 I decided to move out to the side and just go for it.
 It was amazing!
 I absolutely loved the swim.
 I was even more thrilled when I got out the water, looked at my time and saw that I had done it much quicker than I hoped – 1.13.52.

 Onto the bike, which was very windy but beautiful.
 Due to the loops, I saw Andy twice which was great and I managed to complete it in 6.04.22 – I was so happy.
 Taking this excitement (and disbelief) I confidently bounced out into the run.
 That lasted half a mile, when my body decided it had, had enough for a while.
 I decided to walk to the first feed station, take on nutrition and then just stick to the plan of slowly plodding it out.
 On my second lap, I saw Andy who was struggling.
 We had a chat, and then he got going again; seeing him on the last lap was great as I knew how much this race meant to him following his collapse on the run in Maastricht.
 Our parents were on the run course cheering the whole way (my dad continued to say ‘it is just too long, why doesn’t she just go down the finish line now’ repeatedly to my poor mum who had to explain why several times!).
 The run was hard, but I had always thought it would take me about 5 hours – so I was pleased to come in at 5.14.51.
 I managed to stick to a pace for the duration once I had got over my initial blip.
 The town was fantastic and coming down that finish line hearing ‘Karen, you are an Ironman’ was simply one of the most amazing moments EVER.
 I still don’t think I can quite believe it.
 I set out with 14 hours in my mind; when I asked what I had done it in and they said 12.45.12 I was in absolute shock and wanted to check that they had got it right!
 They had and I was beaming – what a feeling!